LuccaPassos/pascal-compiler/README.md

 # pascal-compiler
 This is a compiler from Pascal to LLVM.
+It was implemented in Java using [`antlr`](https://www.antlr.org/).

-## Lexer and Parser
+## Running
-You can run the `make` command to build the lexer and parser, `make run` to run a single file (set the `FILE` var to the file you want to run), `make runall` to run all the files in the `IN` dir (set to the `examples/` folder by default).

-By running `make dot FILE=path/of/input.pas` runs the parser with the specified input file and generates a `.png` file containing the AST's representation.
+**Compile the compiler**

+Firstly, compile the compiler using

+    make javac

+This will generate all the Jaca `.class` files in the `bin/` folder.

+**Running the compiler and the program**

+To run the compiler and generate the `.ll` target from a `.pas` input, you can use

+    make ll FILE=path/to/file.pas

+This will generate a file in the root directory called `file.ll`.
+You can use `lli` to run the program

+    lli file.ll

+You can also compile the program and automaticaly run it with

+    make lli FILE=path/to/file.pas

+**Tests**

+There are a few tests for some of the implemented features of the language.
+To run them, simply run

+    make runall

+This will compile all the programs in `tests/cp3/in/` and generate the `.ll` files in `tests/cp3/out/`